-Catch basin and manhole sumps- Use a catch basin cleaning frequency of annually or less frequent in WinSLAMM for catch basins, manholes, or other structures with sumps.
+Catch basin and manhole sumps-

+- Provide a minimum sump depth of 2-feet.
+A sump depth of 1.5-feet requires approval by the administering authority. - Use a catch basin cleaning frequency of annually or less frequent in WinSLAMM for catch basins, manholes, or other structures with sumps.
 A cleaning frequency of greater than annually requires approval by the administering authority.